 Collecting personal belongings can be a difficult experience.
 You may choose to take everything with you before you leave or to collect them at another time.
-Any items left on the ward are passed on to the Bereavement Team who will hand them to your chosen Funeral Director.
-Alternative, the belongings can be collected directly from the Bereavement Office by appointment only.
-To book an appointment please call 01384 244198.
-Please bring photo identification of the individual collecting any personal property.
+Any items left on the ward are passed on to the Bereavement Team who will return them to the family when they collect the Medical Certificate of Cause of Death